Skip to content

 By breaking up light into its individual wavelengths, JWST sees both absorbed and transmitted light.

-The spectra obtained by JADES and the JWST NIRSpec instrument for the four most distant galaxies found thus far by the JADES survey.
-The Lyman break feature, robustly identified here for each of the four galaxies, determines the distance and redshift beyond a reasonable doubt, making JADES-GS-z13-0 the current cosmic record-holder for most distant galaxy.
+The spectra obtained by JADES and the JWST NIRSpec instrument for the four most distant galaxies found within JADES survey as of December, 2022.
+The Lyman break feature, robustly identified here for each of the four galaxies, determines the distance and redshift beyond a reasonable doubt, which made JADES-GS-z13-0 the cosmic record-holder for most distant galaxy until May of 2024.

 This image shows the region of study of the JWST Advanced Deep Extragalactic Survey (JADES).
 This area includes and contains the Hubble eXtreme Deep Field and reveals new galaxies at record-breaking distances that Hubble could not see.
 The colors on JWST images are not “true color” but rather are assigned based on a variety of choices.
-This image, released in December of 2022, has since been augmented by follow-on observations within the same region of space.
+This image, released in December of 2022, has since been augmented by follow-on observations within the same region of space, with spectroscopic observations required to determine the distance to these galaxies.

 The spectroscopic identification of the Lyman break signature, present and easily visible in all four ultra-distant, JWST-identified galaxies from the JADES deep field, confirms their redshift and distance.
 This observation gave us, at the time, the top three most distant galaxies of all, with spectroscopic confirmation.
 The Lyman break feature, normally resulting in an ultraviolet photon, can be seen well into the infrared from these galaxies owing to the redshifting of the light during its journey.